anushreebiswas/Credit-Cards-Complaints/README.md

 **Credit Card Complaints Dashboard** is an interactive Tableau project built using a **synthetic dataset** representing **consumer credit card complaints across the United States**.
 The goal of this dashboard is to explore trends in complaint volume, response timeliness, issue categories, and submission channels, providing insights into consumer dissatisfaction patterns over time.

-The dataset captures multiple attributes such as complaint issues, state-wise distribution, method of submission, and company response types—enabling a multi-dimensional understanding of financial service performance and consumer experience.
+The dataset captures multiple attributes such as complaint issues, state-wise distribution, method of submission, and company response types, enabling a multi-dimensional understanding of financial service performance and consumer experience.

 ---